vivekjutture/ReFoucs/CONTRIBUTING.md

-# Contributing to Refocus 🤝
+# Contributing to ReFocus 🤝

-Thank you for your interest in contributing to Refocus!
+Thank you for your interest in contributing to ReFocus!
 This project is exploratory and research-driven, and contributions are welcome as long as they respect Android platform and Play Store constraints.

 ---